$120,882Average Value$271Average Price per Sq Ft0Homes For Sale

 Detroit Public Schools Community District serves the neighborhood and holds a C on Niche.
 Dixon Educational Learning Academy has a C-minus and teaches prekindergarten through eighth grade.
 Cody High School also receives a C-minus and offers dual enrollment, allowing students to earn transferable credits to several state universities and community colleges.
 School choice means additional educational options for families, including C-minus-rated Ann Arbor Trail Magnet Middle School, located in the community.

-Interstate 96 connects neighborhood to downtown
+Interstate 96 connects the neighborhood to downtown

 The neighborhood is about 4 miles from Interstate 96, which leads to downtown Detroit in 17 miles.
-Residents can also reach the city’s center and surrounding area via Detroit Department of Transport buses, which offer stops along main thoroughfares like Warren Avenue and Telegraph Road.
+Residents can also reach the city’s center and surrounding area via Detroit Department of Transportion buses, which offer stops along main thoroughfares like Warren Avenue and Telegraph Road.

 GreatSchools: